noHero123/PMTUDex/README.md

 - manage your team<br>
 - start a Server: a QR code is displayed, that other devices with the app can scan.
 It will allow to synconize between your current end the others enemy and vice versa:<br>
   <img src="readme_pics/server_mode - Kopie.jpg" width="500"/><br>
-  the Squirtle was only scanned with the upper device, the Chamander only scanned, with the lower device. but you can see the card that was not scanned as the enemy.<br>
+  the Squirtle was only scanned with the upper device, the Chamander only scanned, with the lower device. but you can see the card that was not scanned as the enemy.
+(Note: I created Cards instead of Tokens, because i find them practical.
+But in the QR-files-folder you will find the backs of the token with QR codes)<br>

 ## Examples:
 Scanning a trainer card will show the Pokémon with its attacks.<br>